EVerest/EVerest/docs/general/03_quick_start_guide.rst

 .. important::

-  Currently, the Admin Panel should be considered as alpha.
-There is already active development to create a standalone version of it.
-For more information on this, see the
+  Be aware, that the Admin Panel is currently under development.
+  The former version of the Admin Panel, which was integrated in EVerest, will be removed.
+See the new standalone version which runs without an EVerest instance here:
   `Admin Panel GitHub repository <https://github.com/EVerest/everest-admin-panel>`_ .